CtrlK

 Trigger Term Quality

-Includes a good set of natural trigger terms that users would actually say: 'langchain environments', 'langchain staging', 'langchain dev prod', 'environment configuration', 'langchain env setup'.
-These cover common variations of how a user might phrase this need.
+Includes explicit trigger terms that users would naturally say: 'langchain environments', 'langchain staging', 'langchain dev prod', 'environment configuration', 'langchain env setup'.
+These cover common variations of how users would phrase requests about LangChain environment setup.

 3 / 3